mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-Now that we have have access to everything we need We're finally in the home stretch!
+Now that you have have access to everything you need, you're nearly done.

-On to step 9.
+Continue to step 9.